Rufus Wainwright: Live from the Artists Den: Composition

 Rufus Wainwright: Live from the Artists Den was recorded on May 17, 2012 at a private concert at the Church of the Ascension in Greenwich Village, New York City.
 The concert was filmed and recorded for the PBS program Live from the Artists Den.
 Constructed in 1841, the Church of the Ascension is a National Historic Landmark, located at the intersection of Fifth Avenue and Tenth Street.
 Wainwright said of performing in the church: "I've found that the venue essentially dictates everything.
 For someone who is pretty focused on the capabilities of the voice, as I am, churches are our friends."
 The album features sixteen tracks, including five songs that did not air in the broadcast.

 An a cappella rendition of "Candles", the closing track from Wainwright's Out of the Game (2012), serves as the album's opener.
 Other songs from Out of the Game include "Rashida", "Song of You", "Barbara", "Welcome to the Ball", "Respectable Dive", "Jericho", the title track ("Out of the Game"), "Montauk" and "Bitter Tears".
 "The One You Love" and "The Art Teacher" appeared on Wainwright's fourth studio album, Want Two (2004).
 "One Man Guy", written by Wainwright's father Loudon Wainwright III, originally appeared on I'm Alright (1985) and was recorded for Wainwright's second studio album, Poses (2001).
 "Going to a Town" and "14th Street" originally appeared on Wainwright's fifth and third studio albums, Release the Stars (2007) and Want One (2003), respectively.
 "On My Way to Town", written by Wainwright's mother Kate McGarrigle, originally appeared on Kate & Anna McGarrigle's album Love Over and Over (1982).
 Wainwright's emotional, solo piano performance of the song paid tribute to his mother, who died of clear-cell sarcoma in January 2010.
 For the "disco-flavored" rendition of "Bitter Tears", Wainwright was accompanied by Mark Ronson, who produced Out of the Game, on guitar.

 The album was released in CD, digital and Blu-ray Disc formats, the latter featuring 50 minutes of "behind-the-scenes" bonus content, including interviews with Wainwright and Father Andrew (the church's since-retired rector), shoot and location footage, and a slideshow called "Night in Pictures".

 Promotion

 Details of the album were released in January 2014.
 In a press release issued by Universal, Mark Lieberman, creator and executive producer of Live from the Artists Den, said of Wainwright's performance: "Rufus Wainwright is amongst the finest performers of our time.
 His 'Artists Den' secret show at the Church of the Ascension is still one of my favorite nights, a rare moment in the illustrious career of this incredible musician."

-Reception

 Track listing

 Track listing adapted from the Fort Mill Times.